 Frida brought many years of experience in both philanthropy and the nonprofit sector, when she joined the Foundation as Grants Manager.
 She oversees the policies and procedures of grantmaking for the Foundation since November 2015.
 From 2011 through 2015 she worked at the Annenberg Foundation where she played a critical role in streamlining the Annenberg Foundation’s responsive grantmaking process and managed a $5.0M portfolio of diverse grants.
 Before joining the Annenberg Foundation, she spent 10 years at the California Endowment, a $6.0B healthcare conversion foundation, as a member of the program team.
 Frida worked for six years at Jewish Family Service of Los Angeles providing support to two major programs Family Violence Project and At Home Services.
 She received her Master’s in Public Health from California State University, Northridge.

 Operations & Program Associate

-Clara Steele provides Operations and Programs support at the Roy & Patricia Disney Family Foundation.
+Clara Steele provides Program and Operational support.
 Before joining the Foundation in February 2017, Clara worked as the Lead Program Manager at Best Buddies International; a nonprofit that seeks to improve the lives of individuals with intellectual and developmental disabilities.
-Prior to working with Best Buddies, she provided development and administrative support at Marymount School of New York.
-Currently, she enjoys teaching people about honeybees through the family business, Chaparral Mountain Honey Co. and weekend trips to Mexico with Esperanza International.
+Prior to working at Best Buddies, she provided Development and Administrative support at Marymount School of New York.
+Currently, she enjoys teaching people about honeybees through her family's beekeeping business, Chaparral Mountain Honey Company and annual trips to Mexico with Esperanza International.
 Through working with the Foundation, she continues to realize her passion for environmental and social justice.
 She received her BA in History from Occidental College.